ProvCheck Terms and Conditions

 (a) The Client acknowledges that:

-(i) the Supplier may require access to the Data to exercise its rights and perform its obligations under the Agreement; and
+(i) the Supplier may require access to the Data to exercise its rights and perform its obligations under these Terms; and

 (ii) to the extent that this is necessary but subject to clause 8, the Supplier may authorise a member or members of its personnel to access the Data for this purpose.